KellyBrianMurimi/coffee-shop-challenge/README.md

 Run "python -m unittest discover -s tests -p "*_test.py" -v" to run all the tests.

 ## Running code
-Run python debug.py in the terminal to execute and display output from the script.
+Run "python debug.py" in the terminal to execute and display output from the script.

 ## Technologies used
 Python